canonical/k8s-snap/docs/src/tutorial/kubectl.md

 You should be seeing Cilium pods.

 ```
-sudo k8s kubectl get svc -A
+sudo k8s kubectl get services --all-namespace
 ```

 The `kubernetes` service in the `default` namespace is where the Kubernetes API server resides, and it's the endpoint with which other nodes in your cluster will communicate.

-The `hubble-peer` service in the `kube-system` namespace is created by Canonical K8s (an opinionated K8s distribution) to ...
+The `hubble-peer` service in the `kube-system` namespace is created by Canonical Kubernetes (an opinionated Kubernetes distribution) to ...

 ### 5. Creating and Managing Objects

-Let's create a deployment using this command:
+Let's deploy an NGINX server using this command:

 ```
 sudo k8s kubectl create deployment nginx --image=nginx:latest